winding machine application - Energy Storage

 Copper wire coils for electromagnetic windings

-CCA combines a light aluminum core with a copper outer layer, delivering good high-frequency conductivity due to the skin effect.
+CCA (Copper-Clad Aluminum) features a lightweight aluminum core with a copper outer layer, providing strong high-frequency conductivity thanks to the skin effect.

-It’s commonly found in audio cables, RF, and telecom systems, offering a smart balance of cost and weight.
+It is widely used in audio cables, RF systems, and telecom applications, offering a practical balance between cost efficiency and weight reduction.

 High-Strength Alloys